‘This film had to be made’: the incredible story of India's women boxing champs is going on demand

 AJ: The Film Production Program offered a really solid foundation.
 It taught us a lot and really broke open the documentary form artistically.
 CUTV also lent us their camera for one of our production shoots.

-AS: Marielle Nitoslawska had a big impact on my desire to make films and my overall approach.
+AS: Mariella Nitoslawska had a big impact on my desire to make films and my overall approach.
 I took a second-year documentary film class with her which exposed me to different ways of using the form to tell a story.
 I'm very grateful for her feedback and encouragement.